plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 When a configured Container Identifier cannot be resolved, the dispatcher logs the failure and abandons dispatch.
 It does not fall back to `document.body`.

-If `IDomAriaService.applyValidationState()` throws, the field dispatcher logs the failure and returns without propagating it.
+If `IAriaService.applyValidationState()` throws, the field dispatcher logs the failure and returns without propagating it.

 This policy applies to dispatcher-owned behavior.
 An exception thrown by an application callback composed ahead of the dispatcher remains observable and prevents DOM dispatch for that callback invocation.